 Abstract[MW4]: Digitalisation in the health system is a topic that is rapidly gaining popularity not only due to the current pandemic.
 Technical progress, legal frameworks that facilitate remote patient education and timing of informed consent seeking vary across Europe and were thus assessed in this study.
 As in many areas of daily life, digitalisation is becoming increasingly important in the medical field in the midst of the exponential rise in the use of computers and smartphones.

-Methods: An online survey with a total of 27 questions was sent by the European Society of Anaesthesiology and Intensive Care (ESAIC) to their members in 47 European countries.
+Methods: An online survey entiteled “Digital online Patient Informed Consent for Anaesthesia before Elective Surgery.
+Recent practice in Europe”, with a total of 27 questions was sent by the European Society of Anaesthesiology and Intensive Care (ESAIC) to their members in 47 European countries.
 To assess the effect of economy on digitalisation and legal status with regards to anaesthesia consent, data was stratified based on Gross Domestic Product per capita.

 Results: Out of a total of 1265 participants 23.1 % of the respondents indicated that it was possible to obtain consent online and 56.7 % via telefone.
 This observation was more often reported in countries with a high GDP per capita compared to countries where GDP per capita was low.
 27.3 % of responses for simple, 18.7 % for complex and 32.2 % for repeated anaesthesia indicated, that remote consent was in accordance with the law and was especially prevalent in countries with high GDP per capita.
 Concerning the timing of consent, patients were informed at least one day before in 67.1 % for simple and in 85.2 % for complex procedures.

-Conclusion: European countries even with a high GDP per Capita are only making use of digital online informed consent in the minority of cases and most of the time for repeated anesthesthetic procedures , notably because of the inconsistent legal situation and inhomogenous medical structure across Europe.
+Conclusion: , notably because of the inconsistent legal situation and inhomogenous medical structure across Europe.

 Keywords: Telemedicine; digital informed consent, legal basis, European practice